Mountain and backcountry guide Shoji Matsumoto | Tours focused on safety, communication, and growth | Nagano Prefecture

 [Backcountry Open Tours]

-We offer quiet areas with good snow in the high season, and traverse tours in the spring season.
-You'll get to know mountain areas you've never been familiar with before, and your ways of enjoying the mountains will likely expand.
-Open tours are held in various areas across the country, from Hokkaido to Tohoku, Hakuba, and Myoko.
-Of particular interest are the courses on knowledge and behavior under the themes of "Technical Training" and "Risk Management for Backcountry Skiing."
-Please visit the official website for details.
+We offer tours to quiet areas with good snow conditions during the high season, and traverse tours during the spring season.
+Discover mountain areas you've never been to before and broaden your enjoyment of the mountains.
+Open tours are held in various areas across Japan, from Hokkaido to Tohoku, Hakuba, Myoko, and more.
+Particularly interesting are the courses that teach knowledge and actions on the themes of "technical training" and "risk management for backcountry skiing."
+For details, please visit the official website.

-- Backcountry skiing risk management "Backcountry skiing technique training"
+・Backcountry skiing risk management "Backcountry skiing technical training"

-- Backcountry skiing risk management "You're the leader"
+・Backcountry skiing risk management "You as the leader"

 [Private Tours]

-We propose tours based on your requests regarding dates, locations, and content.
-You can rent a guided tour for an individual or a group and enjoy it at your own pace.
-We can accommodate a wide range of requests, including quieter, lesser-known areas, snow quality (deep/dry powder), big mountains, traverses, and overseas expeditions.
+We offer tours tailored to your requests regarding dates, locations, and content.
+You can book a guided tour exclusively for yourself or your group and enjoy it at your own pace.
+We can accommodate a wide range of requests, including quiet, off-the-beaten-path areas, tours focusing on snow conditions such as deep/dry powder, big mountains, multi-day treks, and overseas expeditions.

 representative